primefaces/primefaces/src/main/type-definitions/README.md

   `So that the user can no longer select a date` instead of `So that no date can be selected anymore` or
   `So that no date is selectable any longer`.
-* Inside a class, refer to the the instance by the word `this`.
+* Inside a class, refer to the instance by the word `this`.
 For example, the documentation for the method `start` of the `Clock` widget should read `Starts this clock if not already running`, not `Starts (the/a) clock...`
 * Prefer American English spellings, eg `behavior`, `color`, `meter`, `license`,